Stock market today: Wall Street drifts as auto tariffs hurt GM, help Tesla and others

 So far, the economy has seemed to be holding up.

 One report on Thursday said slightly fewer workers applied for unemployment benefits last week than economists expected.
-It's the latest hopeful sign for a job market that may be settling into a "low hire, low fire" state.
+It's the latest sign the job market may be settling into a "low fire, low hire" state.

 A second report said the U.S. economy's growth during the final three months of last year was slightly stronger than earlier estimated.